In most cases, bad breath comes from the mouth. Therefore, maintaining good oral hygiene is very important to prevent bad breath.

 Bad breath can also be caused by strongly flavoured food and strong-smelling drinks such as coffee and alcohol.
 Bad breath caused by eating and drinking is often temporary.
-Medication and some medical conditions may be a source of bad breath, contact your health professional for advice.
+You can avoid this by not eating these types of food and drinks too frequently.

 Treating bad breath